-Obligations to pay in different currencies cannot be qualified as obligations of the same kind, (article 1), Even if they are money, a dollar is not a euro.
+Payments in different currencies are not performances of the same kind according to Article 8.1.
 Nevertheless set-off may be exercised if the two obligations to be paid are in different convertible currencies.
+According to Article 6.1.9 if there is no agreement to the contrary, payment may by made by the obligor in the currency of the place for payment, if this currency is convertible.
 However, the relative value of a currency that is not freely convertible cannot be readily ascertained for the purpose of set-off.
 Set-off cannot be used to impose on the other party a payment in such a currency.
+Only convertible currencies may be set-off.

-1. A a wine producer of California sells 500 bottles of wine for 20000 dollars to B, a corks producer.
-B sells 100000 corks to A for the price of 10000 "livros" which is the currency of the country where corks are produced and which is not convertible.
-A asks B for payment of the 20000 dollars.
-B may not set-off the 10000 "livros" against the 20000 dollars.
+1. A, a wine producer of California, sells 500 bottles of wine for US\$ 20,000 to B, a cork producer.
+B sells 100,000 corks to A for the price of 10,000 "livros", which is the currency of the country where corks are produced and which is not convertible.
+A asks B for payment of the US\$ 20,000.
+B may not set-off the 10,000 "livros" against the US\$ 20,000.